JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 <include from="tools_intellij_platform_gradle_plugin.md" element-id="faq"/>

-The IntelliJ Platform Gradle Plugin consists of subplugins which should be applied depending on the project structure.
+The IntelliJ Platform Gradle Plugin consists of sub-plugins which should be applied depending on the project structure.

 Subplugins architecture allows applying a subset of features, for example, to provide the IntelliJ Platform dependency to a project submodule without creating unnecessary tasks.